PacktPublishing/Building-and-Delivering-Microservices-on-AWS/chapter_14/README.md

-## Chapter 11 : Setting Up CodePipeline
+## Chapter 14: Extending CodePipeline Beyond AWS
-This chapter explains what is code pipeline and how it can help us to orcharatetrate other aws services to set up continuous development and delivery of the software.
-This chapter covers how AWS CodeCommit , CodeBuild and CodeDeploy services create a pipeline to deliver automated software releases.
+This chapter focused on extending the AWS CodePipeline beyond AWS related infrastructure and services.
+In this chapter you will learn to integrate code pipeline with Git hub, Bit bucket or other git based remote repositories.
+This chapter also explains how you can set up to deploy on premises servers with the help of AWS code pipeline.

 ## Code action